vsrinivas/fuchsia/development/languages/dart/fidl.md

 # FIDL

-[FIDL][fidl] targets generate implicit Dart bindings targets.
+[FIDL targets][fidl] generate implicit Dart bindings targets.
 To use the bindings generated for:
 ```
 //foo/bar